hyperobjects/doc2mp3/README.md

 <font size =+2>In an increasingly visually dense world, where our eyes are constantly distracted, sometimes it’s easier to listen an article on the go than to sit and read.
-Now you can convert docx and pdf files to mp3s and listen on the go!</font>
+Now you can convert .docx and .pdf files to .mp3s and listen on the go!</font>

 To use this script, all you have to do is: